 Cerro Negra was pored over, trying to gain more understanding of the orebody and the mining that took place there.
-Dozens of rocks were gathered, cut, stared at with a loupe, outcrops were photographed, etc. It was known that the gossan breccias, high in Lithium, and the quartz veinlets were the keys.
-Finally it was determined that the Prospect was one very large IOCG deposit with “vents” to the brine lake floor rather then several VMS deposits.
+Dozens of rocks were gathered, cut, stared at with a loupe, outcrops were photographed, etc. It was surmised that the hematite breccias on Cerro Negra, high in Lithium, and the quartz veinlets were the keys.
+Finally it was concluded after research that the Prospect was one very large IOCG deposit with “vents” to the brine lake floor rather then several VMS deposits.

-While looking at Cerro Negra with Google earth and rotating the view to look south, the full magnificence of some of the mining that had taken place was seen that had taken place, and it was breathtaking.
+While looking at Cerro Negra with Google earth and rotating the view to look south, the full magnificence of some of the mining that had taken place was seen, and it was breathtaking.

 “Over on the north side of this wonderful mountain so peculiar in shape, standing like the ruins of some great walled city with its tall spires and huge monuments, there has been discovered an ancient mining camp.
 Whether this mining was done by the Indians and Mexicans of the last century, or whether the operations date to years when de Vaca and Black Stephen started from the coast of Florida to find the gold fields toward the setting sun, may never be known.
 It is certain, however, that there are shafts and tunnels and drifts and stopes and the clearly-defined walls of a great mine.
 On the dumps are found tons of rock which without doubt came out of these workings.”